| IntroductionShaken

 that can occur in the brain because of its unique physiology.
 Taking this

-one step further, one can then move on to understand how:
+one step further, one can then move on to understand how:1.
+Vitamin C deficiency can, in itself, cause haemorrhages.

 2. Vitamin C deficiency can, in itself, cause spontaneous fractures.